 The UK’s current warhead design is widely accepted to be based on the W76 bomb with which the US Trident system is armed.
 Additionally, several of the UK warhead’s vital components are bought off-the-shelf from the US.

-The 2006 White Paper on ‘The Future of the United Kingdom’s Nuclear Deterrent’ provided for up to £3 billion for the possible future refurbishment or replacement of the warhead.
+The cost of developing a new warhead is currently unknown but the 2006 White Paper on ‘The Future of the United Kingdom’s Nuclear Deterrent’ provided for up to £3 billion for the possible future refurbishment or replacement of the warhead.
 This is £4 billion in today’s prices.
-If a ‘refurbished’ warhead were chosen instead of a new design, it could be a modernised version of the current warhead using both old and new components to make it more effective.

 The UK government continues to invest significantly in the Atomic Weapons Establishment (AWE), near Reading, which produces and maintains Britain’s nuclear warheads.
 It was recently revealed that spending on the AWE sites has doubled from a budgeted £2 billion to almost £4 billion in a single year.